comp-physics/comp-physics.github.io/_site/README.md

 # Computational Physics at GT

-## Group website via Prof. Spencer Bryngelson
+## Group website of Prof. Spencer Bryngelson

 This is my statically-generated Jekyll/Liquid/Bootstrap-based website.
 I started with the [Allan lab](https://www.allanlab.org/) webpage and modified it into a personal academic webpage that met my requirements.